Franzoli-GitHub/Youtube_downloader-inst/all-here/readme.txt

-open the folder "open_me' the run dependen
+open the folder "open_me' the run dependen.cmd

 By Franzoli